JuliaSpace/IGRF_Test/README.md

     date, altitude, colatitude, East-logintude, X [nT], Y [nT], Z [nT], f [nT]

-Obs.: The input argument units are the same as in `igrf12syn` function.
+Obs.: The input argument units are the same as in `igrfXXsyn` function, where `XX` is the IGRF version.